lizaijing/lizaijing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I'm Zaijing Li (李在京 in Chinese).
-I'm currently working toward the PhD degree with the School of Computer Science and Technology, [Harbin Institute of Technology (Shenzhen)](https://www.hitsz.edu.cn/), advised by Prof. [Liqiang Nie](https://liqiangnie.github.io/), and I collaborate closely with Prof. [Rui Shao](https://rshaojimmy.github.io/) and Prof. [Dongmei Jiang](https://scholar.google.com/citations?hl=en&user=Awsue7sAAAAJ).
+I'm currently working toward the Ph.D. degree with the School of Computer Science and Technology, [Harbin Institute of Technology (Shenzhen)](https://www.hitsz.edu.cn/), advised by Prof. [Liqiang Nie](https://liqiangnie.github.io/), and I collaborate closely with Prof. [Rui Shao](https://rshaojimmy.github.io/) and Prof. [Dongmei Jiang](https://scholar.google.com/citations?hl=en&user=Awsue7sAAAAJ).
 Prior to my Ph.D., I received a Bachelor’s degree in Electronic Information Science and Technology from [Central South University](https://www.csu.edu.cn/) in 2020, and a Master’s degree in Computer Science and Technology from [Central South University](https://www.csu.edu.cn/) in 2023, advised by Prof. [Ming Zhao](http://ainetlab.net/index.html) and Prof. [Fengxiao Tang](https://scholar.google.com/citations?user=_QJD5MgAAAAJ&hl=en&authuser=1).
 My research interests predominantly lie in the fields of affective computing, multimodal large language model, reinforcement learning, and open world agents.

+# 🔥 News
+- *2025.02*: &nbsp;🎉🎉 Our work on open-world agents, [**Optimus-2**](https://arxiv.org/pdf/2502.19902), has been accepted by CVPR 2025 :smile:
+- *2024.09*: &nbsp;🎉🎉 Our work on open-world agents, [**Optimus-1**](https://arxiv.org/pdf/2408.03615), has been accepted by NeurIPS 2024 :smile:
+- *2024.06*: &nbsp;🎉🎉 We win the first place of EgoSchema track in CVPR 2024 Ego4D Challenge :smile:
+- *2024.02*: &nbsp;🎉🎉 Our recent work on emotional generation of LLM is now on [arXiv](https://arxiv.org/pdf/2401.06836).
+- *2023.08*: &nbsp;🎉🎉 Our [paper](https://dl.acm.org/doi/abs/10.1145/3581783.3612336) about multi-task modeling for emotion recognition is accepted to ACM MM 2023 :smile:

 # 📖 Education
 - *2023.09 - present*, Computer Science and Technology Ph.D. student at HITSZ, China
 - *2020.09 - 2023.06*, Master’s degrees in Computer Science and Technology, Central South University, China
 - *2016.09 - 2020.06*, Bachelor's degree in Electronic Information Science and Technology, Central South University, China

 # 📝 Publications